The opening sunset.

 The initial sunset part II.

-Thomas arrives at the pizzeria in search of the pizzas he has ordered to celebrate with Paula, the woman who left his life a year and four months ago, the woman who left a hole of hopelessness in the center of the heart of Thomas’ compulsive dream of starting a family.
+Thomas arrives at the pizzeria in search of the pizzas he has ordered to celebrate with Paula, the woman who abandoned him a year and four months ago, the woman who left a hole of hopelessness in the center of Thomas’ compulsive dream of starting a family.

 The toppings on both pizzas are Paula’s favorites, Thomas remembers them completely, as he still remembers countless details about her.